 - Awards cannot be claimed retrospectively for previous academic years.

 - Awards will not normally be terminated nor repayment required on the basis of academic failure.

 - Awards will be paid for one repeat year or part-year only.
 Students who have more than one year of repeat study, will need to evidence mitigating circumstances in order to be considered for additional support.

 - The University reserves the right to terminate an award and demand repayment of funds already paid in the case of disciplinary action against an award-holder.
 Cases will be considered on an individual basis by the Director of Student Support.

 - The University reserves the right to withdraw a Bursary from anyone who is found to have misled the University about any aspect of their eligibility and to seek repayment of any monies already paid by appropriate means.

 - The Bursary is paid in one instalment each academic year: normally December.
 Eligible students will be asked to complete and sign a bank payment form.

-- Please note Student Services may pass on your details to other parties within the University to ensure you receive the appropriate support and advice, if you have any concerns about this please contact us to discuss further.
+- Please note Student Support may pass on your details to other parties within the University to ensure you receive the appropriate support and advice, if you have any concerns about this please contact us to discuss further.

 - If you suspend your studies then you must notify email@example.com as soon as possible.
 The Student Retention & Success Team have the discretion to continue bursary payments while a student is in suspense.
 This will be decided on a case by case basis.